Toros Toramanian: In Ani

 Toramanian returned to Bulgaria for a short time in 1903.
 However, in the spring of the same year, upon the suggestion of Karapet Pasmachyan, a Paris-based Armenian scholar, he traveled with him to Ani for three months to conduct research.
 Ani turned out to be a significant surprise for Toramanian.
 In his article "Zvartnots Church," Toramanian wrote, 'I saw all this when I visited Ani two years ago.
 I looked around with surprise and didn't want to believe the reality of what I saw.'

 With these lines, Toramanian hinted that until the beginning of the 20th century, Armenian architecture was not recognized as a distinct school with an independent architectural style.
 In his "Zvartnots Church" article, Toramanian wrote, 'Unfortunately, I did not come across any reference to Armenian architecture in the section dedicated to architectural styles.
 Therefore, I did not imagine the existence of an Armenian style.'
 It was for this reason that Toramanian decided to stay in Ani and personally study the stone heritage of the Armenian people.
 The realization of this decision was facilitated by the presence of the famous Russian-Georgian archaeologist Nikolai Marr in Ani, who was conducting excavations for the second time.
-Toramanian received financial support from Mar.
+Toramanian received financial support from Marr.